Child Custody Attorney Salt Lake City

 Child Custody Lawyers Serving Cottonwood Heights & throughout Utah

 Child custody disputes are difficult cases that involve charged discussions about where a child will live and how much time they will spend with a parent.
 In addition to determining who the child spends their time with, there is also the issue of financial child support.

-At Lokken & Associates, P.C., we help our clients maintain their parental rights while balancing the best interests of their children.
+At Lokken & Putnam, P.C., we help our clients maintain their parental rights while balancing the best interests of their children.
 Our Salt Lake City child custody lawyers have over 25 years of combined legal experience and a commitment to helping clients throughout Utah create fair and effective child custody agreements.